HEX ezCAN Installation Guide

 • 3x power-circuit blanking plugs

-• 1x ezCAN device (silver body, BMW RDC-type connector)
+• 1x HEX ezCAN device (silver body, BMW RDC-type connector)

 • 1x MicroUSB-to-USB A cable